cjlyth/monenv/README.md

 ### Case
 I hacked together a basic case to protect everything as I develop this project.
 This led me to [an annoying design flaw with the OpenLog Artemis](docs/openlog-design-flaw.md).

+### Results
+I finally have some results.
+I will have to update the project docs to reflect how I got to these results.
+For now, feel free to [check it out!](docs/first-results.md)